 This was actually it!
 After a very long journey, with a lot of soul searching, prayer, doubt and confusion, but also surrounded by love and support from my family, friends and church family, it was finally confirmed to me that God had been calling me to ordination and, I could start training in a few weeks!
 Fantastic!
 I’m so very pleased, and once again want to thank everyone who has supported me throughout this process and continually prayed for me.
 The love and support I have received has been humbling and encouraging and may I ask that you continue to keep me, and the other ordinands, in your prayers as we all journey together in faith.
 Thank you.

 My other news (although many already know) is that within two days of being told I had been accepted to train for ordination, I also became a grandmother for the first time.
 My eldest son Edd and his partner Bridie gave me a beautiful granddaughter, Scarlett India Parry, born in Melbourne, Australia, on 28th August 2015.
 We have ‘skyped’, but I can’t wait to meet her early next year when Edd and Bridie hope to return to Crosby, and St Faith's, for Scarlett’s baptism.
 I thank our Lord for Scarlett’s safe arrival and pray for her health and happiness.
 What a week full of blessings!

 And now begins the next part of my journey, both as an ordinand and as a grandmother.
 Exciting!

 Jackie was ordained deacon in Liverpool Cathedral on Sunday, June 25th, 2017.
-You can see photos and words of this great day by clicking HERE.
+You can see three different pages of photos and words of this great day by clicking HERE.
 She has begun a four year placement at our next-door parish of St Luke, Great Crosby.

-When her busy schedule permits, Jackie has promised to update us on the final stages of her training, her orsination and how she is getting on down the road.
+When her busy schedule permits, Jackie has promised to update us on the final stages of her training, her ordination and how she is getting on down the road.